-• • Source: tribute in The Stanford Daily (California); published on Monday, 24 November 1980.
+• • Source: Associated Press article rpt by The Stanford Daily; published on Monday, 24 November 1980.

 • • Overheard in Hollywood • •